hamish-haggerty/cancer-proj/README.md

 ## How to use

 Full documentation and code examples are upcoming.
-For now easiest way to use code is to open `cancer_results` from experiments folder in Colab.
-You will need to download the dataset and save it to your google drive to use that notebook code as is.
+For now, easiest way to use code is to open `experiments/cancer_results.ipynb` in Colab.
+You will need to download the dataset and save it to your google drive to use that notebook code as is (see start of notebook for details on dataset).

 Transfer learning can be done by a single call to [`main_tune`](https://hamish-haggerty.github.io/cancer-proj/cancer_maintrain.html#main_tune)